-June to September and December to February (dry seasons) are best for tracking.
+June to September and December to February offer the clearest trekking conditions with lower rainfall.

 Rwanda